 2. If the pupils are very similar, the effects are larger.

 To illuminate one reason, consider that around 13 per cent of children in the UK have undiagnosed vision difficulties (Thurston, 2014).
 Only those children with vision difficulties can possibly benefit from any intervention to provide glasses.
 If you wanted to show your intervention was effective, you would do everything possible to ensure that only children who could benefit were included in the study.
 Other pupils dilute the benefits.

 3. Effects tend to be larger with younger children.

 Young children tend to make rapid gains in their learning.
-I find it extraordinary how quickly young children can learn to read.
+I find it extraordinary how quickly young children learn to read, for example.

 A more subtle interpretation I’ve heard Professor Peter Tymms advocate is to think about how deep into a subject pupils have reached.
 This may explain the large effects in writing interventions.
 In my experience, the teaching of writing is typically much less systematic than reading.
 Perhaps many pupils are simply not very deep into learning to write so make rapid early gains when writing is given more focus.

 4. More rigorous evaluations produce smaller effects.

 A review of over 600 effect sizes found that random allocation to treatment conditions is associated with smaller effects (Cheung & Slavin, 2016).
 Effects also tend to be smaller when action is taken to reduce bias, like the use of independent evaluations (Wolf, Morrison, Inns, Slavin, & Risman, 2020).
 This is probably why most EEF-funded trials – with their exacting standards (EEF, 2017) – find smaller effects than the earlier research summarised in the Teaching and Learning Toolkit.